OpenFreeEnergy/gufe/docs/installation.rst

 Developer Installation
 ----------------------

-If you're a developer, you will want to build a local editable installation.
+If you're a developer, you will likely want to create a local editable installation.

 1. clone the repository: